|

 Pier 21: The Musical

 Connect with Canada’s immigration history in the very gateway that inspired the production Pier 21: The Musical.
-Refugees and immigrants flee Europe as war breaks out in 1939.
-After half a million soldiers depart from Pier 21 to fight in the Second World War, War Brides and a new generation of immigrants arrive to take their first steps on Canadian soil through the Pier.
+In the musical, refugees and immigrants flee Europe as war breaks out in 1939.
+After half a million soldiers depart from Pier 21 to fight in WWII, war brides and a new generation of immigrants arrive at Pier 21, taking their first steps on Canadian soil.

 |